2014 Ohio State Buckeyes football team: Michigan State

 In a rematch of the 2013 Big Ten Championship Game, Ohio State defeated the Michigan State Spartans 49–37 in East Lansing.
 Ohio State received the opening kickoff and drove 45 yards in nine plays and failed to score after a missed field goal from Sean Nuernberger.
-Michigan State scored the first points of the game on their first drive off of a 15-yard touchdown pass from Connor Cook to Keith Mumphery.
+Michigan State scored the first points of the game on their first drive off a 15-yard touchdown pass from Connor Cook to Keith Mumphery.
 The Buckeyes responded on their ensuing possession, tying the game at 7–7 after a touchdown run from J. T. Barrett.
 A 33-yard run from Jeremy Langford on the Spartans' next possession, gave Michigan State a 14–7 lead.

 Ohio State tied the game again early in the second quarter on a second touchdown run from Barrett.
 The Spartans' responded on their next drive, going 66 yards, and taking a 21–14 lead on another Langford touchdown run.
-On the ensuing kickoff, Dontre Wilson fumbled the ball for the Buckeyes, turning it over to the Spartans, though they were unable to score off of it.
+On the ensuing kickoff, Dontre Wilson fumbled the ball for the Buckeyes, turning it over to the Spartans, though they were unable to score off it.
 Ohio State and Barrett quickly recovered on their next possession, scoring in one play on a 79-yard touchdown pass to Michael Thomas.
 A touchdown pass from Barrett to Devin Smith late in the first half gave Ohio State their first lead of the game at 28–21.
 Michigan State received the ball to start the second half and settled for a 40-yard field goal from Michael Geiger, cutting the Ohio State lead to 28–24.
 The Buckeyes responded on their first possession of the half, scoring on an Ezekiel Elliott touchdown run and expanding their lead to two possessions.

 Ohio State began to pull away early in the fourth quarter, with a touchdown pass from Barrett to Wilson, giving the Buckeyes a 42–24 lead.
 A touchdown pass from Cook to Josiah Price on the Spartans' next possession cut the lead again down to eleven points, 42–31.
 Elliott again scored a rushing touchdown for the Buckeyes on their ensuing possession.
 A touchdown run from Langford on the next Spartan drive was the last scoring play of the game, giving the Buckeyes the 49–37 victory.
 Quarterback J. T. Barrett was recognized as the Big Ten Offensive Player and Freshman of the Week for his achievements.
 With the win, Ohio State continued their streak of 21 consecutive Big Ten regular season wins, and improved their all-time record against the Spartans to 29–13.